Ant-Ghost/PicCode/README.md

 To uninstall, either delete the folder or double click `uninstall.sh`.
 It only removes the prerequistes(downloaded during installation) from your computer.

 *While installation, the `install.sh` creates `additions/installed.txt` to keep a record of prequisites downloaded.
 During uninstallation, `uninstall.sh` use `additions/installed.txt` to remove the prerequisites(downloaded during installation).
 You may edit `additions/installed.txt` to keep your desired packages.*

+### SAD NEWS ###

+`cmd` doesnt supports ANSI escape codes, which means characters cannot not be coloured.
+To solve that I used ansicon.exe ... but most antiviruses treat like a virus as it kind of rewrites your virtual memory.
+To use it deactivate your antivirus or download a terminal which can support ANSI escape codes (eg. windows terminal).